vinayteki95/devops-from-home/README.md

 ![devops_evolution](images/devops_evolution_9.jpg)

 Lot of microservices are utilised exesively in working hours and stay completely idle at nights.
-Everytime there is a huge amount of traffic you have to provision the server and later on destroy them when not at use.
+Everytime there is a huge amount of traffic you have to provision new machines and destroy them when not in use.
 You bring a huge change into your infra this time.
 "Kubernetes".
-You use this "container orchestration tool" to manage your cluster, autoscale applications when necessary, isolate logically and deploy in a single click.
+You use this "container orchestration tool" to manage your cluster, autoscale applications when necessary, isolate logically and deploy applications just using configuration files.

 ### The motivation behind this thought experiment is simple and necessary.

-DevOps is not learning a bunch of tools and implementing a complicated architecute like in the last image.
-DevOps engineer should always identify the problem at hand and introduce solutions.

 We have endless number of technologies which tackle various scenarios and it is impossible to master them all at once.
 One should be a **participant in the journey** of developing such a sophisticated system organically.
+The experiment shows just that.

-### What is the strategy then?
+### What is the learning strategy then?

 - Simulate a scenario like the one we explored earlier
-- Build a stable infrastructure for each iteration
+- Build a stable infrastructure for each iteration (you can use a sample application for the time being)
 - Only then introduce/visualize a new inadequency of the current system
 - This will inevitably make you realise what sort of a technology/solution you need.
+- Find a way to make changes to your infrastructure without causing a downtime

 ### Why will this work?

 It is absolutely crucial to be a part of the journey because that is precisely what a DevOps engineer has to do on the field.

-One has to **safely** tear down a part of existing development and operations cycle and introduce enhanched solutions
+One has to **safely** tear down a part of existing development-operations cycle and introduce enhanched solutions without any downtime

-To be able to maintain a stable infrastructure which one is still tweaking it is one of the necessary skills and impossible to learn without being a part of the journey.

 ## Conclusion: